May Day: France

 In Provence, 'May trees' decked with flowers and ribbons were traditionally set up on May Day in every village.
 It was also a tradition for young girls to be dressed in white, decked with crowns and wreaths of roses, and set on seats or platforms strewn with flowers in the streets.
 Their companions would go about asking for money from passers-by.

 On 1 May 1561, King Charles IX of France received a lily of the valley as a lucky charm.
 He decided to offer a lily of the valley each year to the ladies of the court.
 At the beginning of the 20th century, it became custom to give a sprig of lily of the valley, a symbol of springtime, on 1 May.
 The government permits individuals and workers' organisations to sell them tax-free on that single day.
 Nowadays, people may present loved ones either with bunches of lily of the valley or dog rose flowers.

-Czechia
+Czech Republic

 In the Czech Republic, May Day is traditionally considered a holiday of love and May as a month of love.
-The celebrations of spring are held on 30 April when a maypole (májka) is erected—a tradition possibly connected to Beltane, since bonfires are also lit on the same day.
+The celebrations of spring are held on 30 April when a maypole (májka /mɑːjkɑ/) is erected—a tradition possibly connected to Beltane, since bonfires are also lit on the same day.
 The event is similar to German Walpurgisnacht, its public holiday on 30 April.
 On 31 May, the maypole is taken down in an event called Maypole Felling.

 On 1 May, couples in love kiss under a blooming tree.
 According to the ethnographer Klára Posekaná, this is not an old habit.
 It most likely originated around the beginning of the 20th century in an urban environment, perhaps in connection with Karel Hynek Mácha's poem Máj (which is often recited during these days) and Petřín.
 This is usually done under a cherry, an apple or a birch tree.